nutella-framework/nutella_lib.rb/README.md

 nutella library for Ruby.
 Used mostly to create bots in Ruby.

 # Getting started
-Take a look at [basic-ruby-bot](https://github.com/nutella-framework/basic-ruby-bot) to see how to use nutella_lib insideto build a bot.
+Take a look at [basic-ruby-bot](https://github.com/nutella-framework/basic-ruby-bot) to see how to use nutella_lib to build a bot.

 # Docs
 Check out the docs at [http://www.rubydoc.info/gems/nutella_lib](http://www.rubydoc.info/gems/nutella_lib)